fivetran/dbt-language-server/README.md

 ![Go to definition](images/go-to-definition.gif)

-If you use BigQuery you can go to column definition with `Cmd+Click`.
+If you use BigQuery or Snowflake you can go to column definition with `Cmd+Click`.

 ![Go to column definition](images/go-to-column-definition.gif)